top of page

 A yoga teacher demonstrating a seated straddle pose

-How to do seated straddle pose
+How to do Seated Straddle

-• Inner thighs should be facing forward
+• Your inner thighs should be facing forward

-9. Half middle splits
+9. Half Middle Splits

 A yoga teacher demonstrating half middle splits

-How to do half middle splits
+How to do Half Middle Splits

 • Repeat on the other side